 What is cerebral palsy?

-Cerebral palsy is a group of problems that affects body movement and posture.
-It is related to a brain injury or to problems with brain growth.
+Cerebral palsy is a group of problems that affect body movement and posture.
+It is related to a brain injury or to problems with brain development.
 It is one of the most common causes of lasting disability in children.

-Cerebral palsy occurs in about 2 to 2.5 out of every 1,000 people.1

 Cerebral palsy causes reflex movements that a person can't control and muscle tightness that may affect parts or all of the body.
 These problems can range from mild to severe.
 Intellectual disability, seizures, and vision and hearing problems can occur.